 (The Raw Table tab of a selected route.)

 The treatment application window allows a user to apply a treatment to a section of the project.
-When the user provides the cost of the treatment, Numetric will calculate the Benefit Cost ratio as well as provide annual cost savings, and annual cost reduction calculations.
+When the user provides the cost of the treatment and the maintenance cost over the lifetime of the treatment (if enabled for your agency), Numetric will calculate the Benefit Cost ratio as well as provide annual cost savings, and annual cost reduction calculations.
 Users are also able to modify default CMFs (City default CMFs will be incorporated into the application), and service life of the treatment.
 Any changes from the defaults will be noted in the application, as well as in the Safety Report.

-The Project Overview provides quick insight into the proposed work for this project.
-Project Overview displays the selected segment of roadway, the crashes plotted along the selected segment, and the treatments or improvements that you have selected for the selected segment broken out by milepoint.
-The overview also displays the benefit and the Benefit Cost ratio.
+The Project Overview provides quick insight into the proposed work for a project.
+Project Overview displays the selected segments/intersections and treatments or improvements that have been identified for each selected segment or intersection.
+The overview also displays the Benefit construction costs, maintenance costs, and Benefit Cost ratio for each treatment.

-(The Overview page of Safety Analysis, displaying the selected segment, all associated crashes, and the selected treatments with benefit and benefit cost ratio displayed.)
+(The Project Overview displaying the selected route, and two selected treatments with their location, benefit, and benefit cost ratio displayed.)

 Safety Analysis comes with a pre-built Safety Report, which can be used to export the results of your Safety Analysis in an easy-to-share PDF, or printed report.
 The Safety Report contains all of the data displayed in the Overview and Recommendations section of the Safety Analysis application.
 Additionally, the Safety Report also includes the proportion of each crash type for the selected segment in relation to the city-wide average.
 This can be used to determine if there is an excess proportion of a specific crash type occurring within the selected segment.